What is an FBO?

 FBO activity is correlated with economic conditions and the price of oil, which accounts for a large share of its revenues.

 Like airlines, the FBO market is undergoing consolidation.
-The number of players has been declining over the past 15 years.
-The number of players has fallen by two-thirds since the 1980s in the United States.
+The number of players has been declining over the past 15 years, falling by two-thirds since the 1980s in the United States.
 This consolidation is carried out by existing companies that want to expand their networks.
 These growth opportunities have made FBOs an investment of choice for investors.
 The majority of acquisitions in recent years have been possible thanks to private equity financing.

 Signature Flight Support is currently the largest player in the market with more than 200 bases of operations worldwide.
-Medium-sized brands such as Sky Valet are succeeding in making a place for themselves by positioning themselves in niche markets or by developing an exceptional identity.
+Medium-sized brands such as Sky Valet are succeeding in making a place for themselves by positioning themselves in niche markets or by developing a unique identity.

-Paris – Le Bourget airport is the airport with the most FBOs in competition, there are 8 of them, but many airports around the world have only one private terminal to accommodate private jets and their passengers.
+Paris – Le Bourget airport is the airport with the most competing FBOs, with a total of eight, but many airports around the world have only one private terminal to accommodate private jets and their passengers.

-AEROAFFAIRES offers you to rent a private jet for your travels and to choose, when possible, the FBO you wish to use.
+With AEROAFFAIRES you can charter a private jet for your travels and choose, when possible, the FBO you wish to use.

 Our team of air experts can also advise you on private terminals according to your needs and expectations.